 - 1. In a small bowl add chili powder, smoked paprika, garlic powder, onion powder and combine.

-- 2. In a separate bowl add chicken tenders and 2 tbsp of olive or coconut oil.
+- 2. In a separate bowl add chicken tenders and 2 tablespoon of olive or coconut oil.
 Sprinkle seasoning over

 chicken and toss together until coated.
 Wrap and let sit in fridge until ready to grill.
 This can be done several hours in advance or just minutes before.